-They say that Croatia’s best cheese is the Pag Cheese that comes from the island of Pag near Zadar.
-The island of Pag is also a salt production centre which allows them to produce cheese more flavourful than any other cheese in Croatia.
-The winds on the island supposedly spread the island’s salt dust into its vegetation, while the sheep on the island which produce the milk and cheese, eat the salted vegetation.
-Their sheep makes Pag island the only authentic source for Pag Cheese in Croatia.
+They say that Croatia’s best cheese is the Pag Cheese which comes from the island of Pag near Zadar.
+The island of Pag is also a salt production centre, allowing them to produce more flavourful cheese than any other cheese in Croatia.
+The winds on the island supposedly spread the island’s salt dust into its vegetation, while the sheep on the island, which produce the milk and cheese, eat the salted vegetation.
+Their sheep make Pag island the only authentic source of Pag Cheese in Croatia.

-Crni Rizot, or in other words black risotto, is cooked with squid ink that colours the rice black.
-This is a famous seafood dish in Croatia and almost every seafood restaurant has it.
+Crni Rizot, or black risotto, is cooked with squid ink that colours the rice black.
+This is a famous seafood dish in Croatia, and almost every seafood restaurant has it.
 Although paella is usually Spain’s speciality, give Croatia’s Crni Rizot a try.
 After all, many of its cities are located beside the Adriatic Sea.
 Think of all the fresh seafood you get to savour in that black risotto!

 Hobotnica Ispod Peke

-Speaking of baon, Croatia’s Arancini can also serve as packed snacks or better yet, a souvenir to bring home to your family.
-Arancini are basically candied orange peel, and considered to be traditional sweets in Croatia.
+Speaking of baon, Croatia’s Arancini can also serve as packed snacks —- or better yet, a souvenir to bring home to your family.
+Arancini are basically candied orange peel and are considered to be traditional sweets in Croatia.
 The process of making them is pretty simple.
-Collect clean orange peels, soak them in water for six days, take them out then put them in boiling water, add sugar, then take them out again and roll them in crystal sugar.
+Collect clean orange peels, soak them in water for six days, take them out, then put them in boiling water, add sugar, then take them out again and roll them in crystal sugar.
 Leave them to dry for several days.
 Voila!
 You have yourself some tasty Arancini.